Focus/Nootropic Gummies: What Manufacturing Really Decides

 Packaging is part of the formula (whether you plan for it or not)

 A gummy is a moisture-sensitive product.
-The package isn’t just a container-it’s the environment the gummy lives in for the entire shelf life.
-If packaging is chosen purely on appearance or cost, quality problems often show up months later as sticking, sweating, softening, or flavor fade.
+The package isn’t just packaging—it’s the environment the gummy lives in for its entire shelf life.
+Choose packaging based on appearance or cost, and you’ll see problems months later: sticking, sweating, softening, flavor fade.

 Packaging decisions that materially affect gummy performance include: